RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Dis_08.jpeg" alt="Description" width="800">
 </p>

-Finally, the RF shield can now be lifted away from the PCB.
+Finally, the RF shield can be lifted away from the PCB.
 And what a pleasant view!
 At first glance, the PCB appears to be in very good condition.
 A thorough visual inspection will come later.

 <p align="center">
     <img src="Images/Dis_09.jpeg" alt="Description" width="900">